BaCuaBan77/Portfolio-generator/README.md

 ## Abstract

 This portfolio generator is designed for developers who want a beautiful, always-up-to-date portfolio website without manual maintenance.
-The system automatically fetches your public GitHub repositories, extracts project information from README files, and displays them in a professional timeline format.
-It supports both professional projects (manually maintained) and side projects (automatically synced from GitHub).
+The system automatically fetches your GitHub repositories (public only, or both public and private with a Personal Access Token), extracts project information from README files, and displays them in a professional timeline format.
+It supports both professional projects (manually maintained) and personal projects (automatically synced from GitHub).

 **Key Features:**
-- 🚀 **Automatic GitHub Integration** - Fetches and syncs all public repositories weekly
+- 🚀 **Automatic GitHub Integration** - Fetches and syncs all public repositories (or public + private with token) weekly
 - 🎨 **Multiple Page Styles** - Choose from predefined page layouts (Default, Aesthetic)
 - 📱 **Fully Responsive** - Optimized for mobile, tablet, and desktop
 - ⚡ **Server-Side Rendering** - Always displays current data with Next.js SSR